mavickers/articles/Sitefinity/external-sitefinity-components.md

 ### Embedding the Views
 We will need to embed the view files so that they may be found inside the .dll of the compiled common project.
 This will require the following steps.

 1. Right click on each view, select Properties and change the Build Action to _Embedded Resource_.
+2. Make sure the "Copy to Output Directory" option is set to _Do not copy_.
 Save the project.
-2. Right click on the project and select Unload Project.
+3. Right click on the project and select Unload Project.
 Once the project is unloaded, right click on it again and select Edit.
 Search for the first view file in the project, "Modules\SiteAlerts\Views\DefaultView.cshtml".
 You should find an xml entry that looks like this:
 ```
 <EmbeddedResource Include="Modules\SiteAlerts\Views\DefaultView.cshtml" />
 ```
-3. Edit the EmbeddedResource tag and add a LogicalName tag so that the code looks like this:
+4. Edit the EmbeddedResource tag and add a LogicalName tag so that the code looks like this:
 ```
 <EmbeddedResource Include="Modules\SiteAlerts\Views\DefaultView.cshtml">
   <LogicalName>MyProject.Common.Mvc.Views.SiteAlerts.DefaultView.cshtml</LogicalName>
 </EmbeddedResource>
 ```
-4. Repeat for each view in the module.
+5. Repeat for each view in the module, including views for widget designers.
-5. Save the project file, close it, and reopen it.
+6. Save the project file, close it, and reopen it.

-Step 3 in this sequence instructs the compiler to make the embedded view available in a different namespace than Visual Studio's default scheme.
+Step 4 in this sequence instructs the compiler to make the embedded view available in a different namespace than Visual Studio's default scheme.
 The scheme we are replacing it with is a scheme that Sitefinity uses to find embedded views in a .dll.

 Unfortunately as of Visual Studio 2017 there isn't a way to change the logical name of an embedded file through the Properties interface.